sicordero/sicordero.github.io/content/project/viser/index.md

   - Data Visualization
 ---

-Developing novel methods of visualizing ice-penetrating radar data to improve interpretation techniques, and maybe the entire way polar research visualizes their geospatial data.
+Using Extended Reality (XR) to make novel tools for geospatial data visualization and 3D data interpretation.

 <!--more-->